 I am also a Counsellor, Psychotherapist and Clinical Supervisor.
 I live and work in the beautiful English county of Suffolk; on the east coast of England.
 I work from treatment

-rooms in the market town of Woodbridge, on the banks of the glorious River Deben, and I also provide my services, worldwide, via Skype and through other video-call facilities.
+rooms in the beautiful market town of Saxmundham and the pretty village of Wickham Market.
+I also provide my services, worldwide, via Skype.

 I moved to Suffolk from London in 2007 with my Partner and our dog, at that time.
 Funnily enough, it was only after moving to Suffolk, from London, that I started researching my family

 tree and found a long family line originating from here.
 It somehow feels like I have ‘come home’.

 I was born and raised in west London but I am lucky to have had some experience of life abroad; living with my parents in Italy and South Africa for a time in my early childhood and,

 subsequently, travelling to many far flung parts of the world.
 Travel has enriched my life and my view of things.

 My childhood was a mixed bag of wonderful fun times that were then shaken by the deaths of a number of close family members due to Leukaemia, Brain Hemorrhage and a number of Cancers.
 My